 - Location – If installed too far apart, the indoor air handler and outdoor condenser unit are unable to communicate, causing your system to work harder and result in higher energy costs.

-- Difficult installation – Ductless HVAC equipment is harder to install than traditional HVAC equipment, so be sure to leave installation to the certified professionals at Arctic Air.
+- Careful installation – Ductless HVAC equipment is harder to install than traditional HVAC equipment.

-If choosing to install a ductless space conditioner, be sure to contact your licensed professionals at Arctic Air Services for 100 percent customer satisfaction.
+Should you choose to install a ductless space conditioner, be sure to contact your licensed professionals at Arctic Air Services for 100 percent customer satisfaction!

 Schedule HVAC Maintenance, Repairs, and Installations in Bradenton or Sarasota, FL